nicotsou/nicotsou.com/content/blog/tltr-typescript-functions/index.md

 }
 ```

-Here, define the `title` argument as optional, but the next argument `artist` is mandatory.
+Here, we define the `title` argument as optional, but the next argument `artist` is mandatory.
 This will create a messy function invocation, because usually the optional arguments are last in the list.
 Of course, once again, TypeScript will prevent this:

 ![typescript-required-parameter-after-optional.png](images/typescript-required-parameter-after-optional.png)